-An irregular period can make getting pregnant more challenging than it already is.
+An irregular period can make getting pregnant more challenging than it already is since your cycle also regulates your ovulation.
 A woman's window of fertility during her cycle is already small.
 Irregular menstruation can make it difficult to track and identify when your chances of conceiving are highest.

 Improving cycle regularity

 There are common factors that affect the cycles of many of the women in our community.
-We’ve compiled a list of tips on how to improve menstruation regularity.
+We’ve compiled a list of tips on how to regulate your period.